Semantic Aspect Meta Model (SAMM)

 In a nutshell

-The Semantic Aspect Meta Model is the open and standardized specification for Aspect Models that is as small and easy as possible while offering the expressiveness required to model any kind of real-life information in an Aspect Model.
+The Semantic Aspect Meta Model (SAMM) is the open and standardized specification for Aspect Models that is as small and easy as possible while offering the expressiveness required to model any kind of real-life information in an Aspect Model.

 More details